Greenville Workers’ Compensation Lawyer Aids Injured Employees

 Having a workers’ compensation claim rejected puts heavy financial pressure on victims and their families.
 Sometimes, an employer or insurer believes that the injury did not occur during normal job duties.
 In other instances, the denial might be based on doubts about the claimant’s true medical condition.
 Regardless of the reason, it’s important to file an appeal quickly.
 My firm will gather the necessary documents and request a hearing before a member of the South Carolina Workers’ Compensation Commission.
 The next level of appeal is a proceeding before a panel of three commissioners.
 In the event that proper relief is still not granted, I can advise you regarding the possibility of success before the state Court of Appeals or Supreme Court.

-If you need assistance in claiming workers’ compensation for a disabling injury or have been refused benefits that are due, please call the Dennison Law Firm, P.C. at 864-214-2463 or contact me online to schedule a free 30-minute consultation at my Greenville office.
+If you need assistance in claiming workers’ compensation for a disabling injury or have been refused benefits that are due, please call the Dennison Law Firm, P.C. at 864-214-2463 or contact me online to schedule a consultation at my Greenville office.